-Diesel Service Technology, Associate of Applied Science
+Diesel Service Technology, AAS

-As a medium/heavy duty truck technician, responsibilities could include, inspecting, maintaining, repairing, and overhauling major components in trucks, buses and other commercial vehicles.
-The work can vary from HVAC, electrical, suspension, truck diagnostics, engine diagnostics, brakes, and routine maintenance.
+As a medium/heavy duty truck technician, responsibilities could include, inspecting, maintaining, repairing and overhauling major components in trucks, buses and other commercial vehicles.
+The work can vary from HVAC, electrical, suspension, truck diagnostics, engine diagnostics, brakes and routine maintenance.
 Continuing advances in truck and engine technologies have made it essential to have up-to-date training and skills.
 Advanced training and certifications in this field provide the best opportunity for earning potential.